BUY 3, GET 15% OFF!!!

 Step 3: Gently Clean

-• Use a soft cloth or cotton swab to gently clean the surface.
+• Use a soft cloth or cotton swab to clean the surface.

-• Avoid scrubbing hard or using a toothbrush it might scratch the gold layer.
+• Avoid scrubbing hard or using a toothbrush, as it may scratch the gold layer.

 Step 4: Rinse Thoroughly

-• Rinse the jewelry in lukewarm water to remove soap residue.
+• Rinse the jewelry under lukewarm water to remove soap residue.

-• Do not soak too long or rinse under strong running water.
+• Do not soak for too long or use strong running water.

 Step 5: Dry Carefully